sasanarakkha/study-tools/roots.md

 UNDER DEVELOPMENT

 Made for memorization of Pāli roots.
-It is available for public testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&amp;entry.1433863141=Roots).
+It is available for testing and [feedback](https://docs.google.com/forms/d/e/1FAIpQLScNC5v2gQbBCM3giXfYIib9zrp-WMzwJuf_iVXEMX2re4BFFw/viewform?usp=pp_url&amp;entry.1433863141=Roots).
 Be sure to regularly download the latest content here.

 It includes other information, but mainly the idea is to be able to recognize Pāli root in bases of different words.